Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 • one or both partners leave the conversation feeling worse

-• the topic of closeness now carries tension before the discussion even starts
+• closeness now carries tension before the discussion even starts

-This connects closely with Emotional Blocks That Affect Physical Closeness, because many blocks are not only emotional or physical.
+This connects closely with when unspoken blocks make closeness harder, because many blocks are not only emotional or physical.
 They are also conversational.
 A couple may not simply be struggling with closeness.
 They may be struggling with the emotional cost of discussing closeness.

 Why Timing and Tone Matter More Than People Think